gdolly/gdolly.github.io/_posts/2021-07-22-about-vegansim.markdown

 I usually get this question from people who do not understand the demand-supply chain.
 Even if one person doesn’t eat animals/dairy, it reduces the demand by a small percentage which means saving a few lives (from torture and murder), so that’s enough for me to get going.

-But in practise, the difference is more.
+But in practice, the difference is more.
 Because when I gave up — my family started ordering less of it, and my friends avoid ordering when I’m with them.
 Not because I make faces when they order — because I don’t ;) it just becomes easy to go with a common order.
-So I’m winning more than I expected.
-Plus, few of my friends got educated and influenced about it and are reconsidering their choices.
-Also I get a bonus when someone talks to me about it and gets inspired or at least educated.
+So I’m winning more than I anticipated.
+Plus, few of my friends got influenced and are reconsidering their choices.
+And I get a bonus when someone talks to me about it and gets inspired or at least educated.

 <br/>